 For those who appreciate technical details and want to understand ratings, Sal recommends using only reputable resources to understand Energy Star® ratings and product labels.
 He also suggests that any salesperson should be able to explain it in an understandable way, and provide Energy Star label information for any product being considered by the homeowner.

-Moving on to upgrades that are unnecessary or perhaps not worth the investment, these next four upgrades are commonly offered at a sales appointment.
+Moving on to energy efficient window upgrades that are unnecessary or perhaps not worth the investment, these next four upgrades are commonly offered at a sales appointment.

 Avoid triple-pane windows

 From an energy efficiency perspective, triple-pane windows often are not worth the extra money for those who live in Arizona.
-They’re best for very cold climates.
+They’re best for very cold climates, but it can take three or four decades to recoup the difference in cost when you live in a warm climate.
 However, triple-pane windows can drastically reduce noise, so installing them on freeway-facing windows may be worth the investment.

 Foam insulation upgrades have limited impact